jeffery9/gemini-mcp-tool/docs/resources/faq.md

 ### Why use this instead of Gemini directly?
 - Integrated into your existing AI workflow
 - File analysis with @ syntax
-- Reduced context switching (gemini can store and recall memories!)
+- Reduced context switching (qwen can store and recall memories!)
 - Best of both: Leverages both AIs' strengths

 ### Is it free?